lukebarhoumeh/Reconciliation/README.md

   as `SkuName`, `SKU` or `sku_id` are automatically mapped to `SkuId` during import.
 - Human-friendly error and warning logs with timestamps and summaries.
+- Repeated parsing errors are summarised after five occurrences to reduce noise.
+- Data quality warnings highlight when more than 10% of rows contain blank or zero values in critical fields.
 - Discrepancy detector with numeric/date tolerance and fuzzy text comparison.

 ### Discrepancy Detection